udede/coderbyte/README.md

 <img src="https://coderbytestaticimages.s3.amazonaws.com/consumer-v2/nav/coderbyte_logo_digital_multi_light.png" width="300" />

 # Coderbyte Challenges
+[Coderbyte](https://coderbyte.com/) is a web application built to help you practice programming and improve your coding skills.
+They offer a collection of code challenges and web development courses that can help you prepare for upcoming job interviews.
+The coding challenges range in difficulty and they can all be completed straight in their online editor.

-This repository contains some Coderbyte challenges I've solved.
+> This repository contains some Coderbyte challenges I've solved

 ## Medium
 <table>